cranes-mentoring/java-core-mentoring/practice/easy/task_01/readme.md

 ## Task 1

 Create a console program that can read a file like:
-ID, city, temparature, date (mm/dd/yyyy)
+ID, city, temperature, date (mm/dd/yyyy)

 ..............................................
 1 Toronto +1 01/01/2024